-We have awesome campgrounds to recommend for you no matter if you’re backpacking, tent camping or RVing.
+We have fantastic campgrounds to recommend for you, whether you’re backpacking, camping, or RVing.

-Quiet, convenient Pine Near RV Park, Cabins & Campground – one block above all the happenings on Main Street – right in Winthrop.
-The campground features all new 20/30/50 amp, Full Hookup, Pull-Thru sites.
-Each RV spot is on beautiful, green grass.
+Quiet, convenient Pine Near RV Park, Cabins & Campground – is one block above all the happenings on Main Street – right in Winthrop.
+The campground features an all-new 20/30/50 amp, Full Hookup, and Pull-Thru sites.
+Each RV spot is on beautiful green grass.
 You’ll have excellent satellite reception.
 Great cell service.
 Free Wi~Fi.
 One block above all the happenings downtown.
-For a truly western experience stay in one of our Tipis or Mining Shacks!
-Only $20 to pitch your own tent.
+For a truly western experience, stay in one of our Tipis or Mining Shacks!
+Only $20 to pitch your tent.
 Clean, new Coin Laundry and Showers on-site in our historic log cabin.
-Take advantage of our Good Sam, Passport America, Escapees, Active & Retired Military Discounts.
+Please take advantage of our Good Sam, Passport America, Escapees, Active & Retired Military Discounts.
 Offering weekly and monthly Snowbird rates.
 We invite you to stop by and visit with them.
 They’re next door to the Shafer Museum.
 Check out their website for more details.

-Enjoy KOA camping along the Methow River within the town of Winthrop Washington.
+Enjoy KOA camping along the Methow River within the town of Winthrop, Washington.
 There is a spot for all camping types.
 For the glampers, they have covered wagons, deluxe and camping cabins.
-For tenters, several spots with excellent river views and grassy spots for bigger groups.
-For the RVers, there are several pull through 30/50 amp RV spots and back-in sites with large grassy areas.
+Tenters have several areas with excellent river views and grassy spots for bigger groups.
+For the RVers, there are several pull-through 30/50 amp RV spots and back-in sites with large grassy areas.
 The heated pool is open from mid-May to mid-October.
 See their website for more details.

-Pearrygin Lake State Park located four miles from Winthrop.
-One of Washington’s most popular State Parks, Pearrygin Lake offers camping, swimming, fishing, boating and hiking.
-They also offer fatbiking, snowshoeing, and ice skating.
-Day and overnight use.
+Pearrygin Lake State Park is located four miles from Winthrop.
+One of Washington’s most popular State Parks, Pearrygin Lake, offers camping, swimming, fishing, boating, and hiking.
+They also provide day and overnight use fat biking, snowshoeing, and ice skating.
 ADA accessible.
 Don’t forget your Discover Pass.
 Check out their website for more details.

-Silverline Resort is a full service RV park and campground located on the shoreline of Pearrygin Lake, just a few minutes north of Winthrop.
+Silverline Resort is a full-service RV park and campground located on the shoreline of Pearrygin Lake, just a few minutes north of Winthrop.
 They provide a family fun atmosphere with quiet and relaxing evenings.
-They have beautifully landscaped grounds, level waterfront or lake view sites, grass sites and common areas, shade, clean restrooms and showers, convenience store, fishing docks, mini-golf, swim beach and boat launch.
-Plus weekend pancake breakfasts, ice cream socials and kids activities such as miniature golf.
-Rental paddle boards, kayaks, peddle boats, and row boats available.
+They have beautifully landscaped grounds, level waterfront or lake view sites, grass sites and common areas, shade, clean restrooms and showers, convenience store, fishing docks, mini-golf, swim beach, and boat launch.
+Plus weekend pancake breakfasts, ice cream socials, and kids activities such as miniature golf.
+Rental paddle boards, kayaks, peddle boats, and row boats are available.
 They’re a Good Sam park and offer senior, active military, CampclubUSA discounts and weekly rates during select times.
-Visit their website for more details about this wonderful place!
+Visit their website for more details about this beautiful place!

 Located on Big Twin Lake just three miles south of Winthrop, Big Twin Lake Campground is the perfect location for your next family vacation!
 Big Twin Lake is a quality lake stocked annually with rainbow trout – selective fishing regulations apply.
-Tenting, RV hookups, rowboat and paddleboat rentals available.
-Children’s play area, swim dock and lots of room for playing.
-Come see us soon!
+Tenting, RV hookups, rowboat, and paddleboat rentals are available.
+Children’s play area, swim dock, and lots of room for playing.
+See us soon!
 Visit their website to learn more.

 Backpacking Rules and Tips